google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

     <tr>
       <td><b>Why?</b></td>
       <td>
-  Custom Elements are <code>display: inline</code> by default, so setting their
+  Custom elements are <code>display: inline</code> by default, so setting their
   <code>width</code> or <code>height</code> will have no effect.
 This often
   comes as a surprise to developers and may cause issues related to laying out the page.
 Unless you prefer an <code>inline</code> display, you